like to

 experiment with different flavor combinations when making scones and this

-time I decided to combine dark chocolate with raspberries.
-To me, the
+time I decided to combine dark chocolate with fresh raspberries to make these

-sharp yet sweet flavor of raspberries seems to welcome the intensity of
+tangy sweet flavor of raspberries seems to welcome the intensity of the

-fresh raspberries are not in season for long and also tend to be quite
+fresh raspberries are not in season for that long, and also tend to be quite

 expensive, a good alternative is frozen.
 Just be sure not to defrost the

-berries and handle the dough as little as possible so the berries don't
+berries before adding them to the dough, and handle the dough as little as possible.

-bleed into the dough.
-Also, scones using frozen berries may need a few
+And keep in mind when using frozen berries you may need to add a few

 What makes scones so fun to make is that by varying a few ingredients